Republic of Ireland national football team: Kits

 Traditionally, the team has played in a home strip of green shirt, white shorts and green socks.
 The second strip is usually the reverse of these colours, although there have been exceptions, such as an orange shirt in the late 1990s.
 Squad numbers are either white with an orange trim, on the home shirts, or green with an orange trim.
-The FAI logo appears at the bottom of the numbering.
+The shirts worn in the team's first international match at the 1924 Olympics were St. Patrick's blue; this was their change jersey at the time, but the match was against Bulgaria, whose home strip was green.
+In 2021, Ireland again wore a blue jersey in a friendly against Qatar to commemorate the FAI's centenary.

 A limited edition grey shirt was used just once, in a match against Wales on 17 November 2007.
 A black jersey with a green stripe across the chest was worn in the final game of the 2011 Nations Cup against Scotland and in a friendly against Italy in Liège, Belgium.

 The previous kit was supplied by Umbro since 1994.
 In March 2009, Umbro signed a deal with the FAI to keep them as kit suppliers to the team until 2020.
 However New Balance became kit suppliers in August 2017.
 This deal only lasted 3 years before Umbro returned as kit suppliers in November 2020.
+Umbro's return was also brief however, with Castore taking over in 2023.